Lingkai Kong's website

 - AdaPlanner: Adaptive Planning from Feedback with Language Models, NeurIPS’23

-- End-to-End Stochastic Optimization with Energy-Based Model, NeurIPS’22
+- End-to-End Stochastic Optimization with Energy-Based Model, NeurIPS’22 (Oral)

 I work closely with domain experts to ensure that the methods I design address domain-specific challenges and deliver meaningful impact in practice.